 For Nakatani, who recently held the WBO flyweight crown, Los Angeles has become his home away from home as he prepares for his fights.

 "It was really important for him because he saw different fighters, and different training, and his arsenal developed.
-He's become a way better figher by being out here," said Hernandez, who put Nakatani through 10 rounds of sparring last Wedneday at Panda's Boxing Gym.
+He's become a way better fighter by being out here," said Hernandez, who put Nakatani through 10 rounds of sparring last Wedneday at Panda's Boxing Gym.

 Hernandez believes that more fighters need to leave their comfort zones.